Affair of the Cards: Moral crisis of the Dreyfusards

-The Affair of the Cards was not just a partisan political issue; though admittedly, the maneuver was orchestrated by the nationalists and the scandal was exploited by the right to bring down the Combes cabinet, but it also marked an internal split within the Dreyfusard left about moral principles.
+The Affair of the Cards was not just a partisan political issue; it also marked an internal split within the Dreyfusard left about moral principles.
 The strong moral component associated with the scandal indeed triggered the revolt of former Dreyfusards.
 In the Chamber of Deputies, Henri Brisson left the radical-socialist group and declared: "In a free country and under a parliamentary system, we do not disagree with the rights of conscience of others because the opposing party makes a weapon of it”; the radical-socialist Louis-Lucien Klotz warned the left: "The denunciation cannot make people like the Republic"; the Republican deputies Georges Leygues and Léon Mirman protested against the means employed by General André.

 Jean Jaurès, who had distinguished himself in the Dreyfus affair, on the other hand supported the Combes cabinet unflinchingly.
 On 28 October, responding to Guyot de Villeneuve, he questioned the authenticity of the documents presented — recalling the falsification in the Dreyfus affair —, and called the Bloc des gauches to witness: "what Mr. Guyot de Villeneuve wants is to let allow the reconstitution without control, without guarantee for the Republic a factious and irresponsible military caste”, referencing the behavior of the military high-command during the Dreyfus affair.
-During the same session, he recommended that the left place politics above morality: “Republicans will say whether, at this dark and formidable hour that the destinies of this world are going through, it is appropriate to overthrow a government which has knew how to keep the peace, and to indulge in all Caesareans, entrepreneurs of war and adventure […].
+During the same session, he recommended that the left place politics above morality: “Republicans will say whether, at this dark and formidable hour that the destinies of this world are going through, it is appropriate to overthrow a government which has known how to keep the peace, and to indulge in all Caesareans, entrepreneurs of war and adventure […].
 I say to the Republicans who want to risk themselves in this adventure that they will be the dupes of it”.
 Thus, twice, on 28 October and 4 November, the interventions of Jaurès—of great political skill—allowed the adoption of agendas that condemned the spying, but also maintained the Combes government.